 However when an ectopic pregnancy occurs, the fertilized egg doesn’t attach to the uterus but it is implanted somewhere else, most likely in the fallopian tube itself.
 Although in some rare cases it can also implant itself in the ovary or cervix.

 Severe problems can arise if a rupture happens.
 If the egg continues to grow it can burst the fallopian tube.
 This can lead to heavy bleeding and can be life-threatening too.

 Now, Let’s talk about how you can identify and know at what stage your ectopic pregnancy is:

 It begins with the positive pregnancy test just like a normal pregnancy.

 You will definitely have missed your menstrual cycle and the common pregnancy symptoms will kick in like tender breasts and feeling drained.

 However it is at about 4-10weeks of this pregnancy that you will have symptoms which show things are all normal.
 These include:

 - Continuous and strong pain in the abdomen

-- You will suffer from vaginal bleeding and this blood is lighter in color than menstrual bleeding.
+- You will suffer from vaginal bleeding and this blood is lighter in color than menstrual period and bleeding.
 People tend to confuse it with menstrual bleeding if they aren’t aware of the ectopic pregnancy.

 - One of the common signs of internal bleeding is a shoulder tip pain.
 The irritation to the phrenic nerve leads to this kind of pain.

-- You will suffer from severe pain when you try to pass urine.
+- You will suffer from severe pelvic pain when you try to pass urine.
 A common sign of ectopic pregnancy.

 - In certain severe cases, fainting or collapse can also occur and would require a medical emergency.